rant-lang/reference/src/language/functions/lambdas.md

 # Lambdas

 Rant implements anonymous (nameless) functions as **lambda expressions**, commonly referred to as simply **lambdas**.
-The body of a lambda can also capture variables from its environment, enabling you to construct **closures**.
+The body of a lambda can also capture variables from its environment, just like regular named functions.

 Basic lambda expression syntax with no parameters consists of a `?` symbol inside brackets preceding the function body.